-At this stage, your child may well be reading independently at home and school for lots of different purposes.
+At this stage, your child may be reading independently at home and school for lots of different reasons.
 Some children may still be reluctant to read adventurously and can get stuck on one author, series, or type of book.

-There’s probably quite a bit more homework to do and it’s more likely to require some reading and research.
+There’s probably quite a bit of homework to do.
+It is likely to require reading and research.

-If you are concerned about your child’s reading progress then pop into school to talk to the teacher first.
-If you are worried about your child’s interest in reading, then there are lots of people to help (the teacher, librarian, booksellers), and good websites too.
+If you are concerned about your child’s reading progress, then pop into school to talk to their teacher.
+If you are worried about your child’s interest in reading, then lots of people can help, like teachers, librarians and booksellers.

 Things to try with your child

 1. It’s still good to share

-It might get increasingly difficult to make time for the ‘bedtime reading experience’ now, but it’s still really useful and enjoyable.
+It might get more difficult to make time for the ‘bedtime reading experience’ now, but it’s still useful and enjoyable.
 Reading to your child, listening to your child read, leaving them to read alone, and listening to audio books are all valuable.
-Try to chat informally about reading and swap ideas about good reads – no pressure!
+Try to chat about reading and swap ideas about good reads in an informal way.

 2. Keep opening up the world of reading

 Share the variety of your reading with your child: books, magazines, websites, and apps.
-Show how reading can help you to follow your interests and get involved.
-Help them to join blogs, online communities, and clubs that link to their hobbies whether it’s swimming, football, dance, or music.
+Show how reading can help you follow your interests and get involved.
+Help them to join blogs, online communities, and clubs that link to their hobbies whether it’s swimming, football, dance, music, or something completely different.

 Developing fluency and understanding

 1. Read between the lines

-Talking about stories, poems, and information books can help your child to understand a book in different ways.
+Talking about stories, poems, and information books can help your child understand books in different ways.
 It’s not just about what’s happened or who did what.
-Talk about the issues, what a book means to your child, and whether they think there are any less obvious meanings that the author wants us to spot.
+Talk about what a book means to your child and whether they think there are any less obvious meanings that the author wants us to spot.